usnistgov/NetSimulyzer-ns3-module/doc/source/series-collections.rst

 graph in the application with its own axes.

-A ``SeriesCollection`` cannot have values appended to it like other Series, but rather it shows the values of its child Series.
+A ``SeriesCollection`` cannot have values appended to it like other series, but rather it shows the values of its child series.

 Example